Loara/Meucci/README.md

 ## Installation

 You have to install Java 8 or later to use the Meucci compiler.
-The main class is comp.general.Master.
+The main class is *comp.general.Master*.

 If you have installed "Apache Ant", you can simply follow these step: